QBDev0ps/DevOps-Cloud-projects/Project17.md

 ![create external alb](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/39b7d600-2156-4967-9907-e7e89030c63c)

-To inform our ALB where to  route the traffic we need to create a [`Target Group`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to point to its targets:
+<br>To inform our ALB where to  route the traffic we need to create a [`Target Group`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to point to its targets:<br/>

 ```
 resource "aws_lb_target_group" "nginx-tgt" {